 Ace venue!
 Caught Drenge, Radkey, & De Staat here recently...have since all became my new favourite bands...looks like The Wytches and The Ruen Bros. will be playing soon as well.
 You know what to do folks!

 Time Out says

 A rock 'n' roll watering hole off the beaten Camden track, The Black Heart falls somewhere between an American biker bar and a classic British rock pub.
-It's a dim space decorated with Día de Muertos skulls, a big neon crucifix, a pool table and plenty of mismatched leather armchairs.
+It's a dim space decorated with Día de Muertos skulls and a big neon crucifix.
 A pop-up kitchen hosts different fast food chefs each month.
-For the thirsty there's a great range of local beers from the Camden Town Brewery and East London Brewing Company, though there isn't much for lager drinkers (lager's not very rock 'n' roll, don't you know?).
+For the thirsty there's a good range of local beers from the Camden Town Brewery and East London Brewing Company, including Camden Hells Lager.
 Wine, spirits and cocktails are also in supply.
-Upstairs there's a dedicated, 150-capacity venue with a separate bar and a deafeningly loud new PA system, which suits the rock, punk and metal bands who play here down to the ground.
+Follow the noise upstairs most evenings, and you'll find a dedicated, 150-capacity venue with a separate bar and a top-of-the-range PA system, which lets the rock, punk and metal bands who play here go all the way to 11.
 While it's not exactly an oasis of calm (the constant soundtrack of Maiden, Sabbath, Iggy and occasionally Ziggy sees to that), The Black Heart is a welcome respite from the main Camden stretch and a great place to see bands of an evening.
-Maybe bring earplugs, though.

 What's on at The Black Heart

 The capital's premier (and only) festival of stoner rock and doom metal returns.
 It's run by the promotion company Desertscene, who have been putting on heavy, heavy music in the capital since 2009, and has a sister event in Berlin.
 This year's Camden...